Anaconda (character)

 Anaconda (Blanche Sitznski) is a supervillain appearing in American comic books published by Marvel Comics.
 She has generally been associated with the Serpent Society, often as a foe of Captain America.
 Sitznski was given her superhuman abilities by the Roxxon corporation, giving her the codename Anaconda due to her powerful, adamantium-enhanced arms which she uses to constrain or crush her opponents.
 Her first appearance was as part of the Serpent Squad, when they tried to retrieve the Serpent Crown only to be thwarted by Thing, Stingray and Triton.
 She later became a core member of Sidewinder's Serpent Squad and remained a member when they became the Serpent Society.

+In 2020, Anaconda was ranked as CBR's 5th best female Marvel supervillain.

 Publication history

 Anaconda was created by Mark Gruenwald and Ralph Macchio and first appeared in Marvel Two-in-One #64 in June 1980.

 The character received biographical entries in The Official Handbook of the Marvel Universe #1 (1983), The Official Handbook of the Marvel Universe Deluxe Edition #1 (1985), Gamer's Handbook of the Marvel Universe #4 (1988), The Official Handbook of the Marvel Universe Master Edition #1 (1990), and Deadpool Corps: Rank and Foul #1 (2010).